Two generalisations of sharp k-transitivity: Introduction

 \subsection{Background: sharply \texorpdfstring{$k$}{k}-transitive actions on sets}

 A group $G$ is said to be sharply $k$-transitive if it admits a sharply $k$-transitive action on a set.
 There is a 150-year history of results classifying sharply $k$-transitive groups.

 Each sharply $1$-transitive action $U \curvearrowleft G$ is isomorphic as a $G$-action to the right multiplication action of $G$ on itself (pick a point $u_0 \in U$, and send each $u \in U$ to the unique $g \in G$ with $u = u_0 \cdot g$), and the right multiplication action is sharply $1$-transitive.
 Thus the problem of classifying sharply $k$-transitive groups is only interesting for $k \geq 2$.

+There are several well-known classical examples of sharply $k$-transitive groups (in each case below, showing sharp $k$-transitivity is straightforward): \begin{enumerate}[label=(\roman*)] \item for a skew-field $K$, the affine group $\mathrm{AGL}(1, K)$ acts sharply $2$-transitively on $K$; \item for a field $K$, the projective group $\mathrm{PGL}(2, K)$ acts sharply $3$-transitively on the projective line over $K$ (a particularly well-known example of this is that the group of M\"{o}bius transformations acts sharply $3$-transitively on the Riemann sphere); \item for each $k \geq 4$, the symmetric groups $\sym_k$, $\sym_{k+1}$ and the alternating group $\alt_{k+2}$ are sharply $k$-transitive. \end{enumerate}

-The case where $G$ is finite is fully understood: Zassenhaus classified the finite sharply $k$-transitive groups for $k = 2, 3$ (\cite{Zas35K, Zas35U}), and Jordan classified the finite sharply $k$-transitive groups for $k \geq 4$ (\cite{Jor72}): for each $k \geq 4$, the symmetric groups $S_k$, $S_{k+1}$ and the alternating group $A_{k+2}$ are sharply $k$-transitive, and there are two additional sporadic cases: the Mathieu group $M_{11}$ is sharply $4$-transitive, and similarly $M_{12}$ is sharply $5$-transitive.
+There is a full classification of finite sharply $k$-transitive groups: see \cite{Pas68} for an exposition of this, and \cite[Section 7.6]{DM96} for an introduction to the topic.
+Zassenhaus classified the finite sharply $k$-transitive groups for $k = 2, 3$ (see \cite{Zas35K, Zas35U}, \cite{Pas68}, \cite{DM96} -- this classification of course includes examples \ref{i: sf AGL}, \ref{i: f PGL} above in the case where $K$ is finite, and the other cases in the classification are closely related to these two examples).
+Jordan classified the finite sharply $k$-transitive groups for $k \geq 4$ (\cite{Jor72}): for each $k \geq 4$, the symmetric groups $\sym_k$, $\sym_{k+1}$ and the alternating group $\alt_{k+2}$ are sharply $k$-transitive, and there are two additional sporadic cases: the Mathieu group $M_{11}$ is sharply $4$-transitive, and similarly $M_{12}$ is sharply $5$-transitive.

 For infinite $G$, much less is known.
-Tits (\cite{Tit49}, \cite[Chapitre IV, Th\'{e}or\`eme 1]{Tit52}) proved that for $k \geq 4$ there are no infinite sharply $k$-transitive groups (this also follows from an extension of Jordan's classification due to Hall -- see \cite{Hal54}).
-For $k = 2, 3$, classical examples of sharply $k$-transitive groups exist: for a skew-field $K$, the affine group $AGL(1, K)$ acts sharply $2$-transitively on $K$, and for a field $K$, the projective group $PGL(2, K)$ acts sharply $3$-transitively on the projective line over $K$ (a particularly well-known example of this is that the group of M\"{o}bius transformations acts sharply $3$-transitively on the Riemann sphere), and these examples give infinite groups when $K$ is infinite.
+The only possible cases are where $k = 2, 3$: Tits (\cite{Tit49}, \cite[Chapitre IV, Th\'{e}or\`eme 1]{Tit52}) proved that for $k \geq 4$ there are no infinite sharply $k$-transitive groups.
+Yoshizawa strengthened this in \cite{Yos79}, showing that if a group acts $4$-transitively on an infinite set, then the stabiliser of any $4$-tuple must be infinite (this generalises a result of Hall from \cite{Hal54} showing that any group with a $4$-transitive action on an infinite set does not have a stabiliser of a $4$-tuple with finite odd order).